josmar-crwdstffng/angular/aio/content/guide/schematics-authoring.md

 </code-example>

 The initial schematic gets the same name as the project folder, and is generated in `src/hello-world`.
-Add related schematics to this collection, and modify the generated skeleton code to define your schematic's functionality.
+Add related schematics to this collection, and modify the generated skeleton code to define the functionality of your schematic.
 Each schematic name must be unique within the collection.

 ### Running a schematic